ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/datasets-and-training.md

 ---
 # User change
-title: "Perform training and save the model"
+title: "Perform Training and Save the Model"

 weight: 5